 Required Hardware

-There is no required hardware for this lab outside of the restrictions for the final competition provided further in the document.
+We require you to collect and evaluate all hardware (chips, sensors, and actuators) needed for the final project.

+Teamwork evaluations

+Each student will get a significant evaluation of their teamwork performance (5% of the total ECE445L grade).
+There should be four or more major components to the project, so we expect each member of the team to be responsible for at least one major component.
+The TA will show you your teamwork score after Lab 8, and you will have a second teamwork performance grade for Labs 9, 10 and 11.
+The grading rubric includes:

+Number of pushes/pulls from the github repo.

+Effort each member contributes to the project.

+Create a communication channel; show your TA the communication during Labs 7 and 8.

+Ability to resolve conflicts.

+Completion and understanding of their responsibilities(s).

 Lab Overview

 In Lab 7, you will begin the process of designing your own embedded system.
 The design of the system must satisfy certain requirements.
 Rather than simply redesigning one of the previous labs, this embedded system must do something new and useful.
 There are some ideas posted on Valvano’s page, but you have flexibility to define exactly what it is to do.
 If you look at Sparkfun.com you will see lots of ideas of I/O devices that you could attach to the system.
 The scope of the project is a microcontroller-based embedded system demonstrating the educational objectives of this class.

 There are separate constraints for the project and the final design competition.
-You can still get a 100 on the final project without conforming to the design competition constraints, however you cannot compete officially in the competition.
+You can still get a 100 on the final project without conforming to the design competition constraints, however you cannot compete officially in the competition if you do not satisfy all constraints.

 Figures 7.1 and 7.2: Example mock-up and eventual Lab 11 system.